 I told him that I could find out in a week what the other wavelengths might do using the tools that I developed for Intel.
 It turned out to be more challenging that I thought.
 Fortunately, I had my exit capital to found PhotoMed Technologies.
 After 18 years in stealth research mode, the thing finally came full circle.

 All the wavelengths do something for someone.
 The problem is which wavelength for whom.
-Of course, it doesn’t work as well for people with hormone imbalances, Parkinson’s, or fix bio-mechanical problems, like bulging discs.
+Of course, it does not achieve as long-lasting outcomes for people with hormone imbalances, Parkinson’s, or to fix bio-mechanical problems, like bulging discs.

 It was easy to make a lamp that could emit any wavelength.
-So now I had a much bigger problem, what explains the medical change.
+So now I had a much bigger problem, what explains the medical change?
 We were missing the “how it works” presentation slide.
-We still cannot answer HOW it works, only precisely which second that it works based on thermal imaging.
+We still could not answer HOW it works, only precisely which second that it worked based on thermal imaging.

 Because the imaging shows an instantaneous change, conventional medical explanations are ruled out.
 This only leaves us, and theoretical physicists who have looked at this, with just one uncomfortable theory.
-A photon from a wavelength triggers the switch back from quantum imbalance to quantum equilibrium.
-Unfortunately, that’s faster than the speed of light.
+The right wavelength photon or sequence flips the quantum biological switch.
 Or, as your grandmother might say, it was just going back-to-normal.

-PhotoMed’s anesthesiologist and neurologist advisors suggested that this might represent a new branch of medicine.
+PhotoMed’s anesthesiologist and neurologist advisors suggested this process of flipping the switch might represent a new branch of medicine.